Engagement Letter – Uses, Contents, Format, Free Templates

 Responsibilities of each party

 A brief description of the responsibilities of each party throughout the engagement should be outlined.
 The client may be responsible for certain actions and providing specific information, among other responsibilities.
-It will help ensure that both parties are clear on what they need to do to ensure the engagement goes smoothly.
+It will help ensure that both parties are clear on what they need to do to ensure it goes smoothly.

 The client will be responsible for providing relevant information and documentation.
 Access to business documents should also be granted to aid in the provision of appropriate advice.
 The advice provided is simply an opinion, and the client is free to accept or decline it.
 On the other hand, we will provide informative, reliable advice to help the client.
 We are also responsible for maintaining our client’s confidentiality